 Nakita Hedges, LLB(Hons) Law, volunteered with the African Prisons Project (now Educating for Justice).
 She tells us about surprising things she encountered whilst volunteering, and times where she felt she'd really made a difference.

 The Business and Law Clinic offers a variety of legal advice services to the community.
-Below you can find a couple of examples of the type of projects that some of our students have had the opportunity to be involved with:
+The following are examples of projects that our students have been involved in.

 Team Entrepreneurship Law

-Students act as legal advisors to teams on UWE Bristol’s Team Entrepreneurship degree on setting up and operating a company, ensuring they comply with all the statutory and regulatory conditions relevant to businesses today.
+Students act as legal advisors to teams on UWE Bristol’s Team Entrepreneurship degree, advising on setting up and operating a company and ensuring they comply with statutory and regulatory conditions relevant to businesses today.
 Students also advise businesses set up at Bristol City’s Ashton Gate team entrepreneurship programme.

-If you would like to know more about Educating for Justice, please contact Kathy Brown at Kathy.Brown@uwe.ac.uk.
+If you would like to know more about the Consumer Advice Initiative please contact Marcus Keppel-Palmer at firstname.lastname@example.org.

-There will also be opportunities to get involved in a range of pro bono services offered to our clients.
+There are opportunities to get involved in pro bono services offered to our clients.

 How to apply